-- 1. Adult Basic Education (ABE) Progress Measure: This measure captures the rate for students gaining one or more level on appropriate tests to measure ABE progress.
-Progress is captured based on a student's pre- and post-tests, and points are earned only when a post-test outcome puts the student at the next level of ABE. - 2.
-English as Second Language (ESL) Progress Measure: This measure captures the rate for students gaining one or more level on appropriate tests to measure ESL progress.
-Progress is captured based on a student's pre- and post-tests, and points are earned only when a post-test outcome puts the student at the next level of ESL. - 3.
-Floor and Target: The floor and target are determined for each starting educational functioning level separately.
-Floors are minimum percentage of students who must pass a level in order for the school to earn points.
-Targets are the minimum percentage of students who must pass a level for the school to earn all of the points. - 4.
-Floors and targets were developed using the most recent two years (2013-14 and 2014-15) of data reported from the US Department of Education's Office of Career, Technical, and Adult Education (OCTAE) and adult education public charter school data.
+- 4. Floors and targets were developed using data reported from the US Department of Education's Office of Career, Technical, and Adult Education and adult education public charter school data from school years 2013-14 and 2014-15.
+The floor and target are set for two school years with school year 2017-18 serving as year two.
+The floor and target will follow the business rules to be updated for the 2018-19 PMF Guide.
 The floor for each level is calculated using national data from the bottom three performing states (including the adult education public charter school sector treated as a state) as the cutoff to earn 35% of the weighted percent of range for each measure.
 The targets are created using an average of Maryland's 2013-14 and 2014-15 performance plus 1% as the cutoff to earn 65% of the weighted percent of range for each measure. - (1) If the range between floors and targets is less than 30 points, the floor is lowered so that there is at least a 30-point spread. - (2) If applying the above method raises or lowers any of the floors or targets by more than 33.3% of what floor or target had previously been, then the floor or target will be raised or lowered by 33.3% of its previous value.

 Each measure is calculated by adding the points earned for students progressing at each ABE or ESL level together and then finally combined to form a single progress rate of all students weighted by the number of students at each level.
-Levels with less than ten students are not displayed on a school's scorecard, but are used in calculating the overall

-ABE, ESL, and combined indicator scores.
+Levels with less than ten students are not displayed on a school's scorecard, but are used in calculating the overall ABE, ESL, and combined indicator scores.
 Eligible students without a NRS-approved assessment pre-test, are weighted as a zero for Student Progress and Retention.